 In a separate bowl, mix together all of the wet ingredients.
 Then pour these into the dry ingredients.
 Mix everything until combined.
 If the batter seems a bit runny, add another few tbsps of almond flour.

 Add in the chocolate chips and mix together.

 Use a regular tablespoon and transfer one slightly heaping spoon of batter at a time to the baking sheet.
-No need to space them out too much.
-When all the small heaps of batter have been transferred, you can gently flatten each one with a fork.
+Then use your hands (or spoon) to gently nudge each scoop into a round, flat shape.

 Place the cookies in the oven and bake for 10-12 min., just until golden.
 Remember to set a timer.